-The Macquarie Hospital, formerly known as North Ryde Psychiatric Centre, provides a variety of services including an Acute Admission Service, a Rehabilitation Service, an Emotionally Disturbed Children's Service, Services for the Psychogeriatric Patient and a Developmentally Disabled Persons Service.
+The Macquarie Hospital, formerly known as North Ryde Psychiatric Centre, provides a variety of services including an Acute Admission Service, a Rehabilitation Service, an Emotionally Disturbed Children's Service and Services for the Psychogeriatric Patient.
 It also provides surgical and medical services for psychiatric hospital patients all over New South Wales.